 - Bake for 15-20 minutes.
 The cookies are baked when they have spread out and are golden brown.

-- Once bakes remove the cookies from the oven.
-They will still be very soft so leave on the baking trays to cool and set.
+- As soon as the cookies are baked remove the cookies from the oven.
+Because they will still be very soft, leave on the baking tray to cool and set.

-- Once cooled lift each cookie free of the baking parchment, use a palette knife to slide underneath the cookie first.
+- As soon as they are cooled lift each cookie free of the baking parchment, use a palette knife to slide underneath the cookie first.
 Place the cookie back on the baking parchment.